Royal Photographer Says Princess Diana Wasn’t as ‘Nice’ or ‘Easy to Work With’ as Camilla

 Over the years so many of Princess Diana‘s former employees have spoken about how great it was working with the late princess and how nice of a person she always was.
-But the same can’t be said for Camilla Parker Bowles as we rarely hear anything at all from the staffers about working for Prince Charles‘ second wife.
+But the same can’t be said for the now-queen consort Camilla Parker Bowles as we rarely hear anything at all from the staffers about working for King Charles ‘ second wife.
 Now though a royal photographer who worked with both women is revealing that Camilla is actually “nicer” and “easier to work with” than Diana.

 Royal photographer’s impression of Diana before she married Prince Charles

 Edwards is a British photographer who has taken pictures of the royal family for four decades.
 He began working for The Sun in 1977 and was made a Member of the Order of the British Empire for his “outstanding service to newspapers.”
 The renowned photog has toured with several members of Britain’s most famous family and always had a good relationship with senior royals.

 In a previous interview, he described his first impressions of Diana just before she got engaged to then-Prince Charles.